inet-framework/inet/showcases/visualizer/canvas/styling/doc/index.rst

    :end-at: dataLinkVisualizer.lineShift
    :language: ini

-Move the mouse over the image to see the differences between the default and the customized visualization.
+Here are the differences between the default and the customized visualization:

 .. figure:: media/Line_default_v0727.png
    :width: 70%